Why is holiday insurance for medical conditions so expensive?

 About Bought by Many

 Bought by Many groups together individuals who have similar insurance needs.
 Using the collective buying power of the group, we then negotiate better insurance on behalf of our members.
 You join the group, you get access to an exclusive quote, you can buy the better insurance - it's that simple.
-Groups range from Travel to Gadget and Pet insurance - you can browse them all here.
+Groups range from Travel to Gadget and Pet insurance.
+We have travel insurance groups for people with medical conditions, such as:

 Finally, wherever you choose to travel, we wish you a safe and happy break